haochen-zeng/mosquinotes/Computer Science/User-defined data type.md

 Not supported by all programming language.

+Exists because:
-No Suitable [[Data type]] is provided by the language used.
+1. No Suitable [[Data type]] is provided by the language used.
-The programmer needs to specify a [[Data type]] to meet requirement of the application.
+2. The programmer needs to specify a [[Data type]] to meet requirement of the application.